parkermac/LiveOcean/x_tef/README_flux.txt

 Input: cc_ocean_salt_[season].p (from flux_engine.py) and two_layer_[season].p

-Output:LiveOcean_output/tef/[*]/misc_figs/validation_plot_[season].png
+Output:LiveOcean_output/tef/validation_plots/validation_plot_[year]_full.png

-NOTE: This is probably only meaningful for the full annual average, because it finds an equilibrated solution.
-The seasonal ones are during a time where the mean is changing.
+NOTE: This is  only meaningful for the full annual average, because it finds an equilibrated solution.

 ------------------------------------------------------------------